top of page

 How often should I wash my microlocs?

-It depends on your scalp needs.
-For active lifestyles, wash every 7–10 days.
-For dry or mature locs, every 2–3 weeks is fine.
-Always braid and band if your microlocs are new.
+It depends on your scalp and lifestyle.
+Active people should wash every 7–10 days; others can wash every 2–3 weeks.
+Always braid and band if your locs are new.

 Can microlocs be unlocked?

-H3: How can I tell if my microlocs are healthy?
+How do I know if my microlocs are healthy?

-Your hair should feel soft, not brittle.
-Your parts should be visible, not overly tight.
-If you’re unsure, schedule a check-in with one of our professionals.
+Healthy microlocs feel soft, not brittle.
+Your parts are visible but not overly tight.
+If you’re unsure, schedule a scalp analysis or check-in.

 Final Thoughts: Build a Routine That Works for You